ENCCS/julia-for-hpda/content/sciml.rst

       If you get issues with renaming :math:`U` since you already ran the code with the orignal definition, you can restart the REPL or introduce another neural network :math:`V` and replace :math:`U` where needed.

-.. todo:: The neural network
+.. exercise:: The neural network

    Experiment with other architecture of the neural network in the above example.
 How small (in terms of number of parameters) can it be and still perform well?
 Is the convergence rate slower